eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-09-design-guide-data-sharing-scenarios.md

 ### 5.3 The document is considered invalid (expired/revoked)

-When the user presents an invalid document through the app, (e.g., a driver\'s license to a police officer) the app displays an error message on the user's screen, indicating that the document could not be verified because it is expired or revoked.
+When the user presents an invalid document through the app, (e.g., a driver\'s licence to a police officer) the app displays an error message on the user's screen, indicating that the document could not be verified because it is expired or revoked.